 After downloading, copy the JRE tar file to a temporary location on the server.
 In our case, we copied it to our user account's home directory.
 To do that, we entered:

 sudo cp jre-8u60-linux-x64.gz ~

 This screenshot simply shows you that the jre was successfully copied to our home directory.

 After the JRE tar file has been copied to the temporary directory, the next step is to untar (uncompress) the file.
 This can be done by executing the tar command in this manner:

 sudo tar -zxvf jre-8u60-linux-x64.gz

 That should unpack the tar file and store the contents in a directory named jre1.8.0_60.

 As mentioned earlier, our home directory will just serve as a temporary location for our JRE files.
-We need to move these files to its proper place - in its own directory under the /opt directory.
+We need to move these files to their proper place - in their own directory under the /opt directory.
 First, create the destination directory.
 We want to place the jre files under the directory named "64", which we also want to place inside a directory named "java".
 That's just us.
 You can use any directory name(s) you want.

 sudo mkdir -p -v /opt/java/64